 At the beginning of each clerkship, medical students might wonder "What do I need to learn during this clerkship?"
 For the Internal Medicine Clerkships (Inpatient and Outpatient), this simple question is, unfortunately, not so easy to answer.
-It is clearly not possible during an 8-week clerkship (Inpatient) or a 4-week clerkship (Outpatient) to learn (or to teach) all that comprises internal medicine.
+It is clearly not possible during a 6-week Inpatient clerkship plus an Outpatient Medicine clerkship to learn (or to teach) all that comprises internal medicine.
 There are, however, some core clinical competencies that all students must master.
 A select group of members of the Clerkship Directors in Internal Medicine and the Society of General Internal Medicine created a list of major core clinical competencies.
 Within each topic, the pertinent learning objectives (knowledge, skills and attitudes) are enumerated.
 Students are expected to be well along the path to mastering these core clinical competencies by the end of the Internal Medicine Clerkships (Inpatient and Outpatient combined).

 Students will learn most of the above competencies during their participation in clinical care (including contact with their patients and the medical providers) and by supplementing these experiences with appropriate educational materials.
 When they are learning about specific topics, students often ask "What do I need to know about this?"
 Again, while it is impossible for educators to tell students everything they must learn, it is possible to offer some guidance.
 To this end, the CDIM/SGIM group also created a set of common clinical complaints and conditions.
 Within each topic, specific learning objectives are listed.
 While there are many topics that are not listed, students can use these outlines to get a sense of the depth and breadth of knowledge they are expected to acquire during the Clerkships (Inpatient and Outpatient).